 At Shrub Oak, student life is rich with varied experiences that stimulate students’ interests and expand their life skills.
 On campus, we’ve designed activities with a holistic approach to the student’s emotional and physical health.
-Programs include art, music, swimming, running, yoga, sports, horticulture, farming, animal therapy, and nature hikes among others.
+Programs include art, music, running, yoga, sports, horticulture, farming, animal therapy, and nature hikes among others.
 Weekends are filled with off-campus outings to town, museums, plays, outdoor markets, parks and a wealth of other experiences that build familiarity and comfort with the wider world.

 Educational strategies developed for the classroom and clinical interventions transition seamlessly into the student-life curriculum, supporting students throughout their life-experience at Shrub Oak.